 Industrial cash contributed before the proposal is submitted may be used to start the project, but NSERC will not leverage industrial in-kind contributions received or funds spent more than three months prior to the date of submission.
 NSERC funds cannot be applied to expenses incurred before a project was approved.

 NSERC's Policy on Intellectual Property (IP) supports the premise that every effort should be made to exploit the results of NSERC-funded research in Canada, for the benefit of Canadians.
 For most projects, a copy of the final and signed research agreement—compliant with NSERC’s IP Policy between the industrial partner(s) and the university covering, at a minimum, the entire duration of the grant—must be provided to NSERC within six months from the date of the conditional offer.

 Proposals can be submitted at any time, using a Personal Data Form (Form 100), an Application for a Grant (Form 101), and an Information Required from Organizations Participating in Research Partnerships Programs (Form 183A).
 Full instructions for professors and their industrial sponsor(s) to complete the forms and the on-line submission are found on NSERC's On-line Services page.
 All proposals undergo peer review.
 Large or complex proposals (requesting $200,000 or more per year from NSERC) are reviewed by a site visit committee.
 An additional review by the Advisory Committee on University-Industry Grants (ACUIG) will take place after the site visit is completed and after the site visit committee has made a recommendation.
 The ACUIG normally meets four times a year—in March, June, September, and December.
-NSERC reserves the right to conduct a more in-depth review of any proposal regardless of the amount requested by a site visit, a virtual site visit and/or a referral to the ACUIG for discussion.
+Regardless of the amount requested, NSERC reserves the right to conduct an in-depth review of any proposal through a site visit, a virtual site visit and/or a referral to the ACUIG.

 Decisions on funding CRD Grants are usually made within three months of receiving a complete application; however, large or complex applications may take up to six months for processing.

 Applications are evaluated on the following criteria: